June 24 - Paris Arrival

 Note: Louvre Museum is huge that you need to revisit this on your own.

-Note: First Friday of the month: The museum is free for all visitors on the first Friday of every month (except July and August) after 6 p.m.
+Note: First Saturday of the month, this museum is free for all visitors (except July and August) after 6 p.m.

 - Palais Galliera / Musée de la Mode (Fashion Museum): Explore Parisian style history